Skip to main content

 City of Dallas Requires Permits for All Commercial Roof Projects

 Every commercial roof project in Dallas needs a permit.
 Every single one.
-Even if your brother-in-law's friend says you don't need one - you do.
+Even if your brother-in-law's friend says you don't, you do.

 Inspections happen at different stages throughout the project.
-They check deck prep.
-They check insulation.
-They check the final membrane installation.
-These inspections verify everything actually meets safety and energy code standards.[1]
+They check deck prep, they check insulation, and they check the final membrane.
+Each one verifies the work actually meets safety and energy code.

-Some property owners complain about permit costs and delays.
-I get it.
-But here's what you're actually getting: official documentation that your roof meets current building codes.
-When you go to sell the property five years from now.
+Some property owners grumble about permit costs and delays, and that's understandable.
+But here's what you're actually getting: official documentation that your roof meets current building code.
+When you go to sell the building.
 When your insurance company starts asking questions after a hailstorm.
-When a future buyer does their due diligence inspection.
-Those permit records prove your roof was done right and meets code.
+When a future buyer does their due diligence.
+Those permit records prove your roof was done right.
 That has real value.

 Proper Drainage and Insulation Prevent Costly Problems